bashonly/yt-dlp-TwitterLogin/README.md

  * When yt-dlp is logging in to Twitter, it may prompt you for an "alternate identifier" (see next bullet point), a confirmation code, or a two-factor authentication token

  * After you've used yt-dlp to log into Twitter, Twitter may begin requiring an "alternate idenitifier" to be entered upon each sign-in.
-This can be either your username, email or phone number, but it cannot be the same idenitifer you submitted as `--username`
+This can be either your username, email or phone number, but it cannot be the same identifier you submitted as `--username`

  * If your account does not have 2FA enabled, you can use the `-2` option to pass your account's "alternate identifier" with your command, e.g. `-u "email@example.com" -p "strong_password" -2 "username"`